 The results displayed can be further refined.
 The sort selection can be,

 - newest listed, and,

-- displayed as a grid or on a map.
+- expressed as a grid or on a map.

-The property results are filtered by minimum and maximums based on
+The property results filter by minimum and maximums based on,

 - the number of bedrooms,

 More filters refine the property results by property type, i.e., detached, semi-detached, flats, bungalows, land, etc.

 10. Search on the go